Charities - Support and Financial information for Mobility Equipment/Home Adaptations

 Every day in the UK, 14 people – typically in their 20s or 30s – are diagnosed with multiple sclerosis, a life-long, chronic condition for which there is currently no cure.
 Our mission is to enable everyone affected by MS to live life to their full potential and secure the care and support they need, until we ultimately find a cure.
 The charity offers emotional support as well as practical and financial support including benefits, grants, in work and home adaptations.
 You don’t need to be a home owner to have adaptations made - landlords must make reasonable adjustments for disabled tenants.
 Private landlords can apply for financial support for necessary works.

-Rica (formerly Ricability) is the trading name of the national research charity.
+RiDA - Research Institute for Disabled (formerly RICA and Ricability) is the trading name of the national research charity.
 We focus specifically on issues of concern to disabled and older consumers.
 With grant funding we research and publish free consumer reports.
 They're all based on rigorous research and provide practical information needed by disabled and older consumers.
 We also carry out commissioned research work with manufacturers, service providers, regulators and policy makers to improve products and services.
-Scope

 Scope has a major role to play in raising awareness and changing attitudes and behaviours towards disability and disabled people.
 We want to change society so that disabled people have the same opportunities as everyone else.
 We’ll keep working with disabled people, their families, government and businesses.